-Well crap.
-Evil robots have decided to make your home world their next conquest!
+Well, crap.
+Evil robots have decided to make your homeworld their next conquest!
 Obviously, this won’t do, so get ready to crush some metal.
 Oh, did I mention you’ll be playing the part of a gravity-defying octopus?

-Laser beams, robots, mines and what appears to be UFOs, are just some of the things you’ll have to deal with in Airscape.
+Laser beams, robots, mines and what appear to be UFOs, are just some of the things you’ll have to deal with in Airscape.
 Fortunately, you’ve long since mastered the ability to bend gravity and pull off impossible jumps; or maybe it’s just the physics of this particular planet, but I prefer my version.
 This doesn’t mean you’ll be able to leap tall buildings in a single bound (cue Superman theme), but it will still aid you throughout this perilous journey.

 Airscape: The Fall of Gravity is a completely student-made action platformer about an octopus, a dangerous world, and questionable physics.

 Questionable, sure, but also pretty darn cool.
 The level literally shifts as you go along, tilting the terrain so you’ll never be upside down or angled.
-Because of this, you’ll be able to turn the world upside down by jumping at terrain above, using the planet’s gravitational pull to your advantage.
+Because of this, you’ll be able to turn the world upside down by jumping at the terrain above, using the planet’s gravitational pull to your advantage.
 An interesting twist.

 With the protagonist being an octopus, the inclusion of underwater sections is hardly a surprise.
 Although unlike a certain TMNT level, swimming in Airscape is actually fun and is a neat way to mix things up after all that running and jumping; I’ll take mines over electric seaweed any day.